spanners/dissertation/dissertation/sections/pilot2.markdown

    that was discovered *after* Pilot Study 2 is that the error log that captures when the user tries to compile syntactically/semantically correct code *does not log the participant ID the error pertains to*
-1. No unique participant ID per Surveymonkey -- We can not be sure that, although the timestamps are similar, a person filling out the survey at time
+1. No unique participant ID per SurveyMonkey -- We can not be sure that, although the timestamps are similar, a person filling out the survey at time
    $t$ may not be the same person starting the task at time $t$.
 1. Window dimensions not captured -- How can we be sure that a click in location